-It is increasingly easy to find here in Northern Ireland in some super markets and markets, certainly it can be found in St. Georges market, Belfast.
 Or if you are lucky you can easily grow your own.
-It is a winter vegetable which comes into it’s own after the first frosts.
-Like most leafy greens it is a powerhouse of nutrients and something I try to add to my diet regularly.
+It is a winter vegetable that comes into its own after the first frosts.
+Like most leafy greens it is a powerhouse of nutrients and something I love to add to my diet regularly.

 It also makes a really great addition to a winter minestrone soup.
 This recipe is based on a River Cafe recipe, it is a soup that was often on the menu when I worked there and it always changed with the seasons as indeed does the whole menu.

 At Wee Buns Cookery School we run a number of seasonal cooking and baking classes from Autumnal Baking classes to Easter Baking and Christmas Cooking Classes.
 Find out more on the classes section of the website.